 Stay Away From Cracked Software

-Cracked software has been popular for a long time now.
-The only thing is, hackers also have caught onto this and they you can end up with malware from downloading cracked software.
+Cracked VSTs have been popular for a long time now.
+The only thing is, hackers also have caught onto this and then you can end up with malware from downloading cracked software.

 The functionality from cracked software is often buggy as well and doesn’t work with most plugins.
 My advice is, save up and purchase the DAW of your choice.